-Table 2 or activities located in the Medium Density Residential the High Density Residential Precinct Non-compliance status 49.5.29.2 In the High Density Residential Precinct, the length of any building elevation above the ground floor level shall not exceed 32m. and visual dominance of the building 49.5.30 49.5.30.2 G Garage doors and their supporting structures (measured parallel of the road) shall not exceed 50% of the width of the front elevation of the building which is visible from the street.
-Garages shall be setback a minimum of 0.5m from the front elevation of the building which is visible from the street.
+Table 2 or activities located in the Medium Density Residential the High Density Residential Precinct Non-compliance status the High Density Residential Precinct, the length of any building elevation above the ground floor level shall not exceed 32m. and visual dominance of the building 49.5.30 to of 49.5.30.2 Ga arage doors and their supporting structures (measured parallel the road) shall not exceed 50% of the width of the front elevation the building which is visible from the street. arages shall be setback a minimum of 0.5m from the front evation of the building which is visible from the street.
 RD Discretion is restricted to: a.
 External appearance, location and visual dominance of the building when viewed from the street; b.
-Effects on passive surveillance of the 49.5.31 nechanical plant bunted mechanical plant shall not be visible from the street or any street; RD Discretion is restricted to: a.
+Effects on passive surveillance of the street; 49.5.31 echanical plant unted mechanical plant shall not be visible from the street or any RD Discretion is restricted to: a.
 External appearance, location and visual dominance of the building when viewed from the street; b.
 Effects on residential amenity.
-49.5.32 Any new res Road Noise, a.
-80m o 70kmp b.
-40m o than 70 shall be design State Highway 6 idential buildings or buildings containing Activities Sensitive to located within: If the boundary of State Highway 6 where the speed limit is on or greater; or If the boundary of State Highway 6 where the speed limit is less 0kmph If the boundary of State Highway 6 where the speed limit is less 0kmph If the boundary of State Highway 6 where the speed limit is less 0kmph If the boundary of State Highway 6 where the speed limit is less 0kmph If the boundary of State Highway 6 where the speed limit is less 0kmph If the boundary of State Highway 6 where the speed limit is less 0kmph If the boundary of State Highway 6 where the speed limit is less 0kmph If the boundary of State Highway 6 where the speed limit is less 0kmph If the boundary of State Highway 6 where the speed limit is less 0kmph If the boundary of State Highway 6 where the speed limit is less 0kmph If the boundary of State Highway 6 where the speed limit is less 0kmph If the boundary of State Highway 6 where the speed limit is less 0kmph If the boundary of State Highway 6 where the speed limit is less 0kmph If the boundary of State Highway 6 where the speed limit is less 0kmph If the boundary of State Highway 6 where the speed limit is less 0kmph If the boundary of State Highway 6 where the speed limit is less 0kmph If the boundary of State Highway 6 where the speed limit is less 0kmph If the boundary of State Highway 6 where the speed limit is less 0kmph If the boundary of State Highway 6 where the speed limit is less 0kmph If the boundary of State Highway 6 where the speed limit is less 0kmph If the boundary of State Highway 6 where the speed limit is less 0kmph If the boundary of State Highway 6 where the speed limit is less 0kmph If the boundary of State Highway 6 where the speed limit is less 0kmph If the boundary of State Highway 6 where the speed limit is less 0kmph If the boundary of State Highway 6 where the speed limit is less 0kmph If the boundary of State Highway 6 where the speed limit is less 0k NC 49.5.33 Development Te Pūtahi La prior to all the completed.
-For the purp elopment to integrate with transport infrastructure t (except for utilities and other physical infrastructure)-within the dies Mile Sub-Areas shown on the Structure Plan shall not occur e corresponding transport infrastructural works listed below being coses of this rule, "completed" means when the works are mpleted and are able to be used for the intended purpose.
-Transport infrastructural works Intersection on Lower Shotover Road at Spence Road Discretion is restricted to: a.
-Adverse effects on the transportation network, including any effects

-associated with

-the uptake of

-public

-transportation;

-b.
-The extent to

-which the

-development

-will create

-increased

-private vehicle

-trips;

-c.
-The extent to

-which the

-occupation of

-buildings will

-align with the

-completion of

-the relevant

-transport

-infrastructure

-works.

-Table 2 or activities located in the Medium Density Residential the High Density Residential Precinct Non-compliance status В Bus stops on State Highway 6, west of the Stalker Road intersection (one on each side of the State Highway 6) Safe pedestrian/ cycle crossing of State Highway 6 west of Stalker Road intersection C E Appropriately upgraded intersection on State Highway 6 at Howards Drive Bus stops on State Highway 6, west of Howards Drive intersection (one on each side of the State Highway 6) Pedestrian/ cycle crossing of State Highway 6 east of Howards Drive intersection at the location shown on the Structure Plan as Key Crossing (+/- 40m) F Eastern Roundabout on State Highway 6 G Bus stops on State Highway 6 west of the Eastern Roundabout (one on each side of the State Highway 6) Safe pedestrian / cycle crossing of State Highway 6 west of the Eastern Roundabout В Dedicated westbound bus lane on State Highway 6 С E F G
+49.5.32 Any new resic Road Noise, I a.
+80m of 70kmph b.
+40m of than 70 shall be desigi State Highway 6 dential buildings or buildings containing Activities Sensitive to ocated within: the boundary of State Highway 6 where the speed limit is nor greater; or the boundary of State Highway 6 where the speed limit is less lkmph ned and constructed to ensure that the internal noise levels do 0dB LA eq(24h) for habitable spaces.
+NC 49.5.33 Staging development to integrate with transport infrastructure Development (except for utilities, the specified transport infrastructural works and other physical infrastructure) within the Te Pütahi Ladies Mile Sub-Areas shown on the Structure Plan shall not occur prior to all the corresponding transport infrastructural works listed below being completed specific to the relevant stage.
+For the purposes of this rule, "completed" means when the works are physically completed and are able to be used for the intended purpose.
+NC Sub-Area Transport infrastructural works Intersection on Lower Shotover Road at Spence Road able 2 Standards for activities located in the Medium Density Residential Precinct and the High Density Residential Precinct Non-compliance status В Bus stops on State Highway 6, west of the Stalker Road intersection (one on each side of the State Highway 6) Safe Ppedestrian cycle crossing of State Highway 6 west of Stalker Road intersection Commented [MF40]: #104 Waka Kota С Appropriately upgraded intersection on State Highway 6 at Howards Drive Commented [MF41]: #104 Waka Kota E Bus stops on State Highway 6, west of Howards Drive intersection (one on each side of the State Highway 6) Safe Ppedestrian cycle crossing of State Highway 6 east of Howards Drive intersection at the location shown on the Structure Plan as Key Crossing (+/-40m) Commented [MF42]: #104 Waka Kota F Eastern Roundabout on State Highway 6 G Bus stops on State Highway 6 west of the Eastern Roundabout (one on each side of the State Highway 6) Safe Ppedestrian / cycle crossing of State Highway 6 west of the Eastern Roundabout B, C, E, F, G Dedicated-westbound bus-lane on State Highway 6 NC Commented [MF43]: #104 Waka Kota

+Commented [MF39]: #51 G Erving, #55 Neil McDonald and Clarke Fortune McDonald & Associates